kinkuroai/Syaenon-Qaelarthos/README.md

 # INTRODUCTION
-HBS-Unciv is a bit of a __cheat mod__.
-It explicitly gives you an advantage in the game.
-I would advise staying away from this mod if you do not wish to ruin your gaming experience.
+ Syaenon Qaelarthos - or __SQ__ - is an experimental ruleset for the game [Unciv](https://github.com/yairm210/Unciv).

+ SQ is currently a work in progress and I would advise you to stay away from it at the moment as it is still in its baby stages.
+Although you can try it if you want at this state.

+ Suggestions are welcome!

 ## NOTES
 Originally, SQ was a __cheat mod__ called `HBS-Unciv` but decided to rework the mod and turn it into a ruleset.
 This mod __aims to create total chaos__ as civs will be made powerful enough to f* each other.
-This mod contains overpowered civs and aims to clash them together to create total chaos - that is the plan anyway.

 __THIS IS A WORK IN PROGRESS__